Osama-Yusuf/Osama-Yusuf/README.md

 Your productivity powerhouse in the browser!
 Crush tasks with AI superpowers, flow through work with epic Pomodoro sessions, rack up achievement scores like a game, and unlock productivity insights while vibing to ambient beats – all in one ridiculously good-looking extension.

 ⚡ **[Workflow Wizard](https://workflowizard.vercel.app/):**
 Your digital efficiency companion.
-Streamline your daily tasks with powerful response templates, intelligent mail automation, and soon, a knowledge base that adapts to your needs.
+Streamline your daily tasks with powerful response templates, intelligent mail automation, and a knowledge base that adapts to your needs.
 Work smarter, not harder.

 🌙 **[Al-Quran Tutor](https://quran-tutoring.vercel.app/dashboard):**
 A bridge connecting Sheikhs and students on their Quran learning journey.
 Smart scheduling with an intuitive calendar, seamless session management, integrated payments, and detailed progress tracking – available in Arabic and English.
 Making Quran education accessible and organized.